MelonKony/millmint/content/utopia/society/state/finance.md

 ### Domestic Markets

 The Vekllei Domestic Market is the turn-of-phrase for the unmoneyed Vekllei economy, including almost all private and public businesses and the majority of trade conducted by ordinary Vekllei people.
 It is the primary market of Vekllei.
 For most Vekllei people, the domestic market is the only one with which they will interact in their lives, except for the occasional holiday overseas.
+The Domestic Market includes all sectors of the Vekllei economy except state trade apparatuses like [VKIM](#international-markets).

+While the participatory nature of the Domestic Market affects its gross productivity, it is regarded as free, innovative and dynamic.
+It has a skilled workforce benefitted by a robust education system and a high quality of life.
+About 40% of Vekllei people were born overseas, and some 15% of the workforce remain Vekllei remain foreign workers.

 ### Industrial Markets

 ### International Markets

+{{< hint >}}
+❖ Download <span class="smallicon">📄</span> [Document No. 9.pdf](/files/documents/9.pdf)
+{{</hint>}}

 The Vekllei International Market (VKIM) is an organisation that controls the capital, commodities and securities markets of Vekllei.
 VKIM is maintained by the [Ministry of Commerce](/utopia/society/state/government/interior/commerce/) as a mechanism for foreign investors and merchants to interact with the isolated, unmoneyed Vekllei domestic market.
 The international market includes a commodities exchange, derivatives marketplace and other structured financial products that facilitate foreign activity in the Vekllei economy and raise foreign capital for the state's liquid currency reserves.
 VKIM uses the Vekllei Composite Index as a measure of the Vekllei economy, which measures both commodity value and productivity.

-The International Market is the means by which the capital account[^1] of the Commonwealth Government implements its long-standing macroeconomic interest in foreign investment and soft power.
+The International Market is the means by which the capital account[^2] of the Commonwealth Government implements its long-standing macroeconomic interest in foreign investment and soft power.
 The reinvestment of capital surplus in the [Vekllei currencies](#currency) serves as a form of sterilisation and capital control, controlled directly by the central [Bank of Vekllei](#bank-of-vekllei).
+Vekllei has the world's 2nd largest foreign reserves.

 ## Currency